 But whilst I understand that we are an economy reliant to a huge degree on technology and scientific advancement, it’s a bit of a shame that we can’t muster up a little more enthusiasm for the verbal artistry required to write a good poem.

-Particularly on St. David’s Day as I sit with the daffodils being blown about in the wind and rain here in Dinas Powys, I find myself thinking of the great Welsh poet and writer, Dylan Thomas (I named my daughter after his wife, Caitlin) and his well loved play for voices “Under Milk Wood”.
+Particularly as we approach St. David’s Day as I sit with the budding daffodils being blown about in the wind and rain here in Dinas Powys, I find myself thinking of the great Welsh poet and writer, Dylan Thomas (I named my daughter after his wife, Caitlin) and his well-loved play for voices “Under Milk Wood”.

 “To begin at the beginning: